 Auckland Council embraces an empowered community approach, where individuals, whānau and communities have the power and ability to influence decisions, take action and make change happen in their lives and communities.

-Groups are encouraged and supported to identify their own ways for working together and get on with making a difference in their community.
+Groups are encouraged and supported to identify their own ways for working together and for getting on with making a difference in their community.

 Auckland Council, through its committees and local boards has a number of different ways that it listens, engages and supports its diverse communities.